decentropy/DictateIFTTT/README.md

 Install on your watch:
 - Go to cloudpebble.net then import this project.
 - Edit pebble-js-app.js (lines 2,3) with your own Maker Key and recipe's Event Name.
 - Turn 'Developer Connection' on in your Android Pebble app.
 In cloudpebble, click COMPILATION > PHONE > INSTALL AND RUN.

+Run the app, speak, and the transcribed words will be passed as value1 to your IFTTT event.